fontezbrooks/DinDinV2/docs/prd.md

 - **Feature Name:** Recipe Swiping
 - **Detailed Description:** Users swipe through a curated selection of recipes, with the option to like or dislike each one.
 Similar to Tinder!
-THIS IS THE MVP!
 - **Purpose:** Provides a fun and engaging way for users to discover new recipes and match with their partner
 - **Dependencies/Assumptions:** Recipe data, user profiles, and swiping algorithm